-I utilize cognitive-behavior therapy, mindfulness-based approaches such as Dialectical Behavior Therapy, as well as insight oriented and relational approaches.
-I believe that it is through a process of cultivating non-judgmental awareness, understanding and acceptance of what we do that we are able to create change and bring about what we want.
+I utilize cognitive-behavior therapy, mindfulness-based approaches such as Dialectical Behavior Therapy and Compassion Focused Therapy, as well as insight oriented and relational approaches.
+I believe that it is through a process of cultivating self-compassionate and non-judgmental awareness, understanding and acceptance of what we do that we are able to create change and bring about what we want.

 The Maudsely approach, developed at the Maudsely Hospital in England and the Family-Based Therapy, developed by Drs.
 Lock and La grange at Stanford University and University of Chicago, is strongly supported by research and is the recommended model of care for treating eating disorders with children and young adolescents.
 This model empowers the parent to take the crucial and challenging role of leading their child back to health, as they would be expected to do if their child were to suffer from any other potentially life threatening condition.
 My work with adolescents with eating disorders and their families are informed by this and other principals of the Maudsley approach.

 Once the eating disorder is treated and the teen/child is back to health, other intervening personal or family issues can be addressed and resolved.
 I work closely with the teen in understanding and overcoming the underlying issues as well as helping to develop healthier coping mechanisms in dealing with normal developmental challenges and stressful life situations.